jar398/listtools/doc/guide.md

 ### Exemplar file format

 Some commands read or write files that specify exemplars.
-An exemplar file can be computed by the `exemplar.py` command or provided independently if it can be made in some other way.
-This section should be of interest if you don't want or don't need to use `exemplar.py`.
+An exemplar file can be either computed by the `exemplar.py` command or provided independently if there is some other way.
+This section should be of interest if you don't want or don't need to use `exemplar.py`, for example if you have your own name matcher.

 An exemplar file has one output row for each statement that an exemplar falls under some taxon concept.